IDGallagher/BBExplore/README.md

 # BBExplore
 A Breaking Bad Demo App

 The VIPER-like architecture of this app attempts to keep responsibilities of its components separate.

+Views take their direction from Presenters that get their data from Interactors.
+An Observer model of interaction is used to further decouple everything and prevent spagetti.

 Logic concerned with Breaking Bad characters should only be in CharactersModule while logic concerning the display of a list of cells in a tableview should be in ListUIModile.